Home

 When you’re just getting your company off the ground, forming a limited liability company rather than a C corporation can come with its fair share of benefits.

-On one hand, limited liability companies, or LLCs, are generally easier to set up and can give you more flexibility when it comes to operating your business than C corporations, or C-corps.
+Limited liability companies, or LLCs, are generally easier to set up and can give you more flexibility when it comes to operating your business than C corporations, or C-corps.

 Much like a C-corp, an LLC can also protect your personal finances from legal claims that may be filed against your business.